Muscular imbalance: push versus pull

 It’s important to remember that in this type of contraction during movement, a resistance is required to get the muscle to contract.
 That resistance could be weight, as in a dumbbell, a rock, or even one’s own body weight.
 It’s also handy to remember that gravity is what gives these objects weight.

-In order to get the triceps to concentrically contract, we would need a resistance to straightening the elbow.
+In order to get the triceps to concentrically contract, we need a resistance to straightening the elbow.
 For instance if we have that rock in our hand with our elbow bent and say, straighten our arm over and above our head, the weight of the rock would provide the resistance needed to activate the triceps into its concentric contraction (push).

 Muscles that do a concentric contraction to contribute to a pushing action include: